MCT-master/mct-master.github.io/README.md

 </div>
 ```

-**NB!** It is important that to specify a unique ID property for every slideshow.
+**NB!** It is important that to specify a unique ID property for every slideshow container.
 Use a clear and informative name.

-You can add as many slideshow items as you want, just remember to wrap each item like so:
+You can add as many slideshow items as you want, just remember to wrap each item in a div with "mySlides fade" class names:

 ```html
 <div class="mySlides fade">